 Case 1: Input A = 0

-When we have Input A = 0 connected to the base terminal of the transistor, the electrical signal would not pass from the collector terminal to the emitter terminal.
-So, the 5V power supply connected to the collector terminal can’t pass current to the emitter terminal, being the base value 0.
+When we have Input A = 0 connected to the base terminal of the transistor, the electrical signal would not pass from the collector to the emitter terminal.
+So, the 5V power supply connected to the collector terminal cannot pass current to the emitter terminal, being the base value 0.

 Case 2: Input A = 1

-The output terminal connected to the collector terminal gets a LOW value because the collector terminal is connected to the ground through the emitter terminal.
-So, the LED receives 0 input and would be OFF when input at the base is HIGH.
+The output terminal connected to the collector terminal gets a LOW value because the collector terminal is connected to the ground through the emitter terminal of the transistor.
+So, the LED receives a LOW(0) input and would be OFF when input at the base is HIGH.